Misophonia-Marigold/demucs/README.md

 ![linter badge](https://github.com/facebookresearch/demucs/workflows/linter/badge.svg)

-**Important:** This project **is not actively maintained anymore** and only important bug fixes will be processed on the new repo. **Please do not open issues for feature request or if Demucs doesn't work perfectly for your use case :)**

 This is the 4th release of Demucs (v4), featuring Hybrid Transformer based source separation.
 **For the classic Hybrid Demucs (v3):** [Go this commit][demucs_v3].
 If you are experiencing issues and want the old Demucs back, please file an issue, and then you can get back to Demucs v3 with